chain4energy/c4e-docs/quickstart/validator-setup.md

    To become a validator you need two wallets: one with at least one token to create the validator

 ## 1. Add wallet key
-Inside the testnet you can use the **Ledger**, but you can also use the wallet software with the `commercionetworkd`.
+Inside the testnet you can use the **Ledger**, but you can also use the wallet software with the `c4ed`.
 However, if you wish to use **Ledger**, please add the `--ledger` flat to any command.

 :::warning